texas602/Pokemon/README.md

 Follow these steps before use:
     pip install requests
-    pip install pillow
+    pip install pyqt5

-more to come later...
+You may run program through main.py to display info on terminal or run PokemonMain to display a GUI that show the information and image